Car problems Peugeot

 Car problems Peugeot 407: luxury saloon with electronics

 Diesel versions suffer from the usual particulate filter and EGR problems.
 On-board computers and multimedia systems show glitches, and the air conditioning can fail.
-The 407 needs careful attention during test drives: assess the suspension for play and harsh knocks, check that all warning lights go out after starting and listen for diesel clatter or engine irregularities.
+The 407 needs careful attention during test drives: assess the suspension for play and harsh knocks, check that all warning lights go out after starting and listen for diesel clatter or irregular engine running.

-During a pre-purchase inspection, the specialist should focus on suspension, electronics, diesel systems and the state of the gearbox.
+During a pre-purchase inspection, the specialist should focus on suspension, electronics, diesel systems and the condition of the gearbox.
 Choose examples with a full service history and avoid cars with active warning lights or unexplained electrical faults.

 Read more: Peugeot 407